ConceptJunkie/rpn/readme.txt

 will calculate 2 + 2.  "rpn _dumpops" is an internal command that will list all the implemented operators for the curious.
 They are also listed in the help text.

+rpn supports more than 400 operators.
+The entire list is included at the bottom of this document.

 rpn has pretty extensive built-in help, although the help files are not complete yet.